 U.S. immigration policy favors keeping families together, especially parents and their children.
 A child frequently qualifies for an immigrant visa or U.S. permanent resident status through parents, so it is important to understand who the law says is—and is not—a "child" for visa purposes.

 To be considered a "child" for visa purposes, a person must (in most cases) be under 21 years old.
 On and after the person's 21st birthday, U.S. immigration law calls the person an "adult son or daughter."
 Adult sons and daughters sometimes qualify for visas, but they do not have the same favored status as "children."

 However, a law called the Child Status Protection Act helps children with this "aging out" problem.
 It allows certain persons who are older than 21 to qualify for their visa or green card as if they were still "children."
 To understand how it works, see How the Child Status Protection Act (CSPA) Helps Immediate Relatives of U.S. Citizens and How the CSPA Helps Family-Based Preference Relatives and Derivative Beneficiaries.

-In all cases, a “child” must be unmarried to be petitioned by a parent in the category for children.
+In all cases, a "child" must be unmarried to be petitioned by a parent in the category for children.
 Married sons and daughters of U.S. citizens sometimes qualify for a visa, but they do not have the same favored status as "children," and will likely face a years-long wait before approval.
 Therefore, it is important for children who are waiting for a U.S. visa and thinking about getting married to understand the immigration consequences before getting married.